dink42/SomeCssFlex/README.md

-# test
+# Learning
+---
-Trying out github.
+| Trying out github.
-Mainly code in C# but when done with school im going to python.
+| Mainly code in C#, Python and some Webb!